Private Nikko & Tochigi Tour from Tokyo

 This is a fully private experience designed around you and your pace.
 You can visit one area (Nikko for example) or combine multiple regions into a relaxed 2–4 day journey.

-Here are just a few things you can include in you journey:
+Here are just a few things you can include in your journey:

 Meet Your Local English-Speaking Guide